-Actrix Online Informer – October 2014
+Actrix Online Informer – December 2014

 The Actrix Online Informer is published each month to help keep

 Actrix customers up-to-date with what's happening on the Internet, and to

 help ensure they have every opportunity to benefit from it.

 Welcome to the Actrix Online Informer for December 2014.
 This month we look at a few of the main factors that may be slowing down your WiFi speeds, and offer suggestions for improving your WiFi signal around your house.

 We also take a look at some weird and unusual Christmas presents you could consider purchasing this year.
 We often do an article like this for the holiday season, and while most are usually quite silly, there are actually some pretty cool ideas here.

 In this month's YouTube feature we meet Alex Siegfried, a young German fella who's very passionate about his unusual sport: extreme wheelbarrowing.
 We're not sure what's cooler – the sport itself or just the way Alex tells us about his custom wheelbarrow.
 Anyway, after watching this, you'll be tempted to grab that wheelbarrow out of the shed and start living life on the edge!
 All you extreme skateboarders out there; eat your hearts out!

 There are few things in life as frustrating as slow internet... your videos won't buffer, your songs won't play and your favourite websites won't load.